True Crime Podcasts Exploring Crimes by Children

 Modern Cases and Contemporary Podcasting

 Recent years have seen a surge in child-perpetrated homicides covered by specialized podcasts.
-The May 2021 disappearance of 13-year-old Tristyn Bailey in St. Johns, Florida, ended in murder—committed by her 14-year-old classmate Aiden Fucci.
+The May 2021 disappearance of 13-year-old Tristyn Bailey in St. Johns, , ended in —committed by her 14-year-old classmate Aiden Fucci.
 The stabbing death shocked the community and received extensive podcast coverage, including episode 140 of *Murderous Minors*.